Sony FE 200-600mm f/5.6-6.3 G OSS unleashed

 While the broad focal range should satisfy most application, the optic can also be paired up with Sony's 1.4x and 2x teleconverters for extra reach.
 Using the former creates an effective 280-840mm f/8-9 option, while the latter doubles effective focal length to 400-1200mm and reduces maximum aperture to f/11-13.

-Like the FE 600mm f/4 GM OSS, the lens is set to be released in September, although it will arrive with a £1,800 / $2,000 asking price that's easier to get along with.
-Pricing for Australia is still TBC.
+Like the FE 600mm f/4 GM OSS, the lens is set to be released in September, although it will arrive with a £1,800 / $2,000 asking price that's easier to get along with – pricing for Australia is to be confirmed.